-Amway – been in business for around 57 years now, this company is one of the biggest example of a successful MLM/network marketing company.
+Amway – been in business for around 57 years now, this company is one of the biggest examples of a successful MLM/network marketing company.

 Other companies that use network marketing model include – Tupperware, Nu skin, Juice Plus, etc.

 Pyramid Structure vs Network Marketing

 Pyramid structure is said to exist when you get paid to get a new recruit and there is no involvement of any product.
 It’s an ill-practice which makes a person earn money by taking advantage of his friends and family.
 Companies having a pyramid structure model tend to deceive people while making them believe that they’ll earn in future (which they do by deceiving more people).
 For e.g. a person will be asked to pay $100 to be a part of the company with a promise that he’ll get 25% of every new recruit’s admission fees who he refers.
 This is a money-making strategy of the company where the participants are at a loss.

 Whereas network marketing involves multiplying efforts by selling of products.
 This is a win-win situation where the users get what they want and participants earn a commission.

 Go On, Tell Us What You Think!

 Did we miss something?
 Or did we not?
 Come on!
 Tell us what you think of this article in the comment section.